What is a LIM?

 *Base fee: This includes 2.5 hours technical processing time.
 Complex or large scale industrial/commercial LIMs are likely to exceed the processing and research time covered by the base fee.
 Where this occurs additional time will be invoiced.
 Additional time will be charged at $120 per hour.

-Yes, it is possible to upgrade a LIM from standard to urgent within three days from lodgement of the initial application.
+It is possible to upgrade a LIM from standard to urgent within three days from lodgement of the initial application.
 Additional fees apply.
+Please contact us to arrange this.

 What to do with your LIM